RdotSilva/React-Native-Multimedia-Board/README.md

 #React Native Multimedia Board

-Multimedia Board that displays different types of media depending on user selection.
+Multimedia Board that plays videos based on user selection.

 ## Built With